powernsx/powernsx.github.io/secops.md

 ```

 A nice simple output of the current Security Groups created and the object IDs.
-Anything property in the Get-NsxSecurityGroup | Get-member can be used with select.
+Any property of a security group can be filtered on.
+(Use `Get-NsxSecurityGroup | Get-member` to determine available properties.)

-### Creating a new Security Group
+## Creating a new Security Group

 Creating a new Security Group is simple with PowerNSX.
-Either blank groups or groups with included or excluded members can be done.
+Either empty groups or groups with included or excluded members can be done.
 The object passed to -IncludeMember or -ExcludeMember can be the vCenter objects references in the UI.

-Lets use the tag we just created.
+Lets use an NSX security tag as the include criteria.

 ```
-!#Powershell

 PowerCLI C:\> $Tag = Get-NsxSecurityTag PowerNSX-Tag

 PowerCLI C:\> New-NsxSecurityGroup PowerNSX-SG -Description 'SG for PowerNSX-Tag VMs' -IncludeMember $tag